GSA/digitalgov.gov/content/resources/an-introduction-to-ato.md

 date: 2023-10-18 09:39:00 -0500
 title: An introduction to ATOs
 deck: Understand the authority to operate process
 summary: What is an Authorization to Operate?
 Before you use software in government, you need to make sure it is allowed.
 You should know what an ATO is and when you need one.
 # See all topics at https://digital.gov/topics
 topics:
   - security
   - policy
   - regulation

+# See all authors at https://digital.gov/authors
+authors:
+  - lindsay-young

-slug: an-introduction-to-atos
+slug: an-introduction-to-ato
 primary_image: 10x-areas-of-focus
 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 ---

 ## What is an ATO?

 ATO stands for authorization to operate, also known as "authority to operate."
 Because there is no perfect, risk-free software system, the ATO process is aimed at minimizing and managing risk responsibility.
 This process mostly comes from the [Federal Information Security Management Act](https://security.cms.gov/learn/federal-information-security-management-act-fisma) (FISMA) legislation.
 FISMA was an effort to standardize and consolidate security review and reporting across agencies.